nmrys/MedMTL-net/README.md

 # MedMTL-net
-MedMTL-Net : A Medical Muti-Task Learning Network  for diagnosing Comorbid Mental Disorder in Dementia
+Paper:MedMTL-Net : A Medical Muti-Task Learning Network  for diagnosing Comorbid Mental Disorder in Dementia